yozzozo/barrier-headless/README.md

 # barrier-headless
 This is a write up on how to run `barrier` (the synergy-core fork) on a headless raspberry pi.
-It's based on the [work]([work](https://github.com/hishamk/headlesssynergysetup)) of @hishamk, describing how to do the same thing for the original synergy.
+It's based on the [work](https://github.com/hishamk/headlesssynergysetup) of [hishamk](https://github.com/hishamk/), describing how to do the same thing for the original synergy.

 ## Why is this useful?
 If you're running multiple machines, none of them being the primary one, and you don't want to have the server machine running all the time just to share mouse and keyboard, this guide might be for you.